hakai-here/Sub-zero/README.md

 # Sub-zero

-checking if a given username is avaliable in some websites
+A bash script to check if a given username is avaliable in some websites

 Syntax :
 ```markdown